MarkRuam/Info_assure/README.md

 # Documentation
-by Group 11: Gerald Carique, John Mark Ruam, Randolf Brigola, Arnold Rei Sejera, John Paul Quial
+by Group 11: Gerald Carique, John Mark Ruam, Randolf Brigola, Arnold Rei Sejera

 .
 ##  Step-by-step documentation on how to do the following: